 Providing Support for Students

 What supports do students need when beginning a HyFlex course experience?
-As with most, if not all, instructional delivery/course modes, there are several general supports needed, and specific supports depending on the exact implementation approach being used.
-This post describes a few of the general supports.
-A follow-on post will describe specific posts needed for several varied HyFlex course modes in use at SF State.
+As with all instructional delivery/course modes, there are several general supports needed, and specific supports depending on the exact implementation approach being used.
+(See Chapter 2.2.
+Learning in a Hybrid-Flexible Course for more on the student experience.)

 As explained above, students need basic information about their participation options; accurate and simple, easy to understand.
 Do they have to attend class live and in-person?
 If so, when?
 For what purpose?
 Which online participation options are available to them?
 How do they access those?
 It is also useful to explain the various modes and highlight reasons why someone might choose one or another, and – just importantly – why someone should NOT choose one or another mode (especially various online options).
 Helping students decide which participation mode to use for a given session may be more important for those students with little or no HyFlex experience and those who have been unable or unwilling to choose wisely in previous HyFlex classes.